marcelopspereira/learn-flexbox/README.md

 # learn-flexbox
-Learn how to use the new layout mode "flexbox" and the CSS Flexible Boxes Layout specification.
+Learn how to use the new layout mode "flexbox" the CSS Flexible Boxes Layout specification.

 ## Resources